AKXAT/hashnode-blogs/ckkguzjx8005n6js17c1xaaz5.md

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1611734629939/BFtuAAmsS.png)
  - Assume we want to search 14 in the above Binary Search Tree then first we will compare the root that is 15 so since 15 is greater than 14 so if 14 resides in the Tree hence it should be on the left side .
-- When we search then we find 12 not 14 is greater than 12 hence it should be on the right side of the sub tree.
+- When we search then we find 12 not 14 is greater than 12 hence it should be on the right side of the subtree.
 - Below is a visual representation of how we just searched 14 in a binary search tree

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1611734948016/mApsYs7jo.png)